gilfuser/osc-gun/README.md

 ***work in progress***

-[OSC](https://ccrma.stanford.edu/groups/osc/index.html) is Open Sound Control.
-If you are here for a reason you already know that.
+[osc-js](https://github.com/adzialocha/osc-js) is an [Open Sound Control](https://github.com/adzialocha/osc-js) library for JavaScript applications.

 [Gun](https://gun.eco)  is a small, easy, and fast protocol for syncing data.